 If your application gets all the way to the Governor and he grants your pardon, the expungement process will begin.

-Delaware County Pardon Attorney
+Bucks County Pardon Attorney

 Because of the large quantities of pardon applications received all the time, the process is pretty lengthy.
 If you have any questions regarding your options concerning pardons or representation, contact the Lento Law Firm today at 215-535-5353.